 How do I assess X online?

 There is little you can’t assess online, however the form that your assessments take may look different.
 Alternative for activities such as student presentations, peer reviews and other common assessments may require different tools and implementations.
 Online learning does present many opportunities to assess in ways that are not possible in a face to face classroom.
-Feel free to contact ETS staff to talk about your needs.
+Feel free to contact LDDI staff to talk about your needs.

 How can students give presentations online?